hasratmd697/Audio-CNN/README.md

 ## Overview

-Hi 🤙 In this video, you'll learn to train and deploy an audio classification CNN from scratch with PyTorch.
-I'll cover all the required concepts, so no prior experience is needed.
-The model will classify sounds like a dog barking or birds chirping from an audio file.
-You'll work with advanced techniques like Residual Networks (ResNet), data mixing, and Mel Spectrograms to build a robust training pipeline.
-Afterwards, we'll build a dashboard using Next.js and React to upload audio and visualize the model's internal layers to see what it "sees".
-The project uses Python, PyTorch, Next.js, React, and Tailwind, based on the T3 Stack.
-You can build along with me from start to finish.
-All services used are 100% free for you to use.
+In this project, I trained and deployed an audio classification Convolutional Neural Network (CNN) from scratch using PyTorch.
+The model is capable of classifying environmental sounds, such as dog barks and bird chirps, from audio files.
+I implemented advanced techniques including Residual Networks (ResNet), data augmentation through audio mixing, and Mel Spectrogram transformations to create a robust training pipeline.
+To make the model accessible and interactive, I built a full-stack web dashboard using Next.js, React, and Tailwind CSS (following the T3 Stack architecture).
+The dashboard allows users to upload audio files and visualize how the model processes and interprets them through its internal layers.
+All tools and services used in this project are open-source and freely available.

 ## Features: